yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/internals.md

 Thus at any point in time, some indices may be invalid elements, left from previous deletions, and other array entries might correspond to extra elements allocated during the last resizing, waiting to be used.
 In all iterators and counts, explicit logic ensures that invalid elements are skipped.
 Traversal functions do not need any such logic, as it should be impossible to traverse from a valid element to an invalid element.
 The `HalfedgeMesh::compress()` function is provided to re-index all mesh elements, and ensure a dense packing with no deleted elements.

-## Imaginary Boundary Elements

-One complexity in our implementation is the existence of imaginary boundary elements.
-Recall that boundaries of our mesh are represented by filling each boundary loop with a single, many-sided "imaginary" face; the halfedges incident on this face are also "imaginary".
-This definition is convenient because it saves us from constantly special-casing elements on the boundary, but introduces some complexity because the user probably doesn't want to think about these imaginary faces most of the time.

-Imaginary faces and halfedges are enumerated alongside their real counterparts, with the caveat that they are always stored at the _back_ of the index space.
-In general, the layout of the allocated index space will consist of first real halfedges, then any extra not-yet-used space, and finally imaginary halfedges.
-In both the real and imaginary regions, some elements may be deleted.
-Real and imaginary faces follow an analogous strategy; vertices and edges are similar but no imaginary region is needed.

 The following diagram lays out what this index space might look like.

 ![halfedge index diagram](../media/halfedge_index_diagram.svg)

+### Exterior boundary elements

+One complexity in our implementation is the existence of exterior boundary elements.
+Recall that boundaries of our mesh are represented by filling each hole with a single, many-sided boundary loop; the halfedges incident on this face are "exterior".
+This definition is convenient because it saves us from constantly special-casing elements on the boundary, but introduces some complexity because the user probably doesn't want to think about these boundary loops as faces most of the time.

+Exterior halfedges are enumerated alongside their interior counterparts, and generally are treated just like normal interior halfedges; most routines do not distinguish between the two.

+In contrast, although boundary loops are just faces internally, the API provides the illusion that they are a distinct type from the faces of the mesh.
+To enable this treatment, boundary loops are always stored at the _back_ of the face index space.
+In general, the layout of the allocated index space will consist of first actual mesh faces, then any extra not-yet-used space, and finally boundary loops.

 ## Resize callbacks